knky-ru/Yandex-Zen-Parser/README.md

 # Yandex-Zen-Parser
 Python 3 script for parsing pages from the Yandex.Zen service.
+Script use BeautifulSoup library for HTML-parsing.
 Parse only Articles with text and images.
 Video tags not supported yet.

 ## Input urls